emilgraichen/SwedishCWI/README.md

 # SwedishCWIdataset

-This dataset is contains words and their annotated complexity level, word lengths and the frequencies of each word in three corpora.
+This dataset is a part of the Bachelor's thesis in Cognitive Science at Linköping University.
+The thesis, named "Context-aware Swedish Lexical Simplification", describes the development of three lexical simplification algorithms where the first step was to train a Random Forest Classifier to identify complex words.
+This dataset contains words and their annotated complexity level, word lengths, and the frequencies of each word in three corpora.
 The purpose of the dataset is to facilitate training Complex Word Identification (CWI) systems.
 The dataset is based on the SwedishCWI dataset developed by Smolenska (2018), who annotated the word complexity levels in the dataset as a part of the Master's thesis "Complex Word Identification for Swedish".
+Also included in this repository is a Python script to train and save a Random Forest Classifier that assigns complexity levels (ranging from 1-4) to individual words, heavily inspired by the work of Smolenska (2018).
+To read more about the work, follow this link: https://liu.diva-portal.org/smash/get/diva2:1767273/FULLTEXT01.pdf

 ## Structure of the dataset: